Linuxfabrik/lfops/roles/librenms/README.md

 *Available since LFOps `2.0.0`.*

+## How the Role Behaves

+LibreNMS stores its time series in RRD files below `/opt/librenms/rrd`.
+By default the role puts [RRDCached](https://docs.librenms.org/Extensions/RRDCached/) in front of them, which collects the updates of a poll cycle in memory and writes them out every 30 minutes instead of on every update.
+This typically cuts the disk I/O of the poller by 30% to 40%.

+* The RRD files stay where they are and keep their format, so enabling or disabling RRDCached needs no data migration.
+Only who writes them changes.
+* RRDCached runs as `librenms` and listens on the Unix socket `/run/rrdcached.sock`.
+It is not reachable over the network, and the socket is deliberately not in `/tmp`, which `httpd` and `php-fpm` cannot see because both run with `PrivateTmp=true`.
+* The role configures the `rrdcached.service` of the `rrdtool` package with a systemd drop-in and disables the `rrdcached.socket` unit shipped alongside it, because socket activation would make RRDCached ignore the configured socket path.
+* On RHEL-compatible systems RRDCached needs the `rrdcached_librenms` SELinux policy module, without which it cannot write the RRD files and the web interface cannot draw graphs.
+The module is declared in `librenms__selinux__modules__dependent_var` and deployed by the `selinux` role, so skipping that role in the playbook leaves RRDCached without it.
+* Up to 30 minutes of collected data live in memory only.
+RRDCached journals them to `/var/tmp` and replays the journal after a crash.

 ## Dependent Roles

 Any [LFOps playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/README.md) that installs this role runs these for you.
 Optional ones can be disabled via the playbook's skip variables.